open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 - [Body](./data-model.md#field-body)
 - [Attributes](./data-model.md#field-attributes)

-User can provide each of these fields, but it is up to their discretion.
+All parameters are optional.

+## Optional and required parameters

+The operations defined include various parameters, some of which are marked optional.
+Parameters not marked optional are required.

-Therefore, this API needs to be structured to accept these fields, but MUST NOT obligate a user to provide them.
+For each optional parameter, the API MUST be structured to accept it, but MUST NOT obligate a user to provide it.

+For each required parameter, the API MUST be structured to obligate a user to provide it.

 ## Concurrency requirements